portiaAI/portia-agent-examples/discord-knowledge-bot/README.md

 ## Introduction

 This example demonstrates how to use Portia AI to build a Discord bot that uses public documentation and Github issues to answer user questions.
-It utilises the [Github Tools](https://docs.portialabs.ai/github-tools) provided by Portia Cloud to retrieve Github issues alongside a locally-implemented RAG tool that uses [Weaviate](https://weaviate.io/) to load and retrieve information from the Portia SDK documentation.
+It utilises the [Github Tools](https://docs.portialabs.ai/github-tools) provided by Portia Cloud to retrieve Github issues alongside a locally-implemented RAG tool to load and retrieve information from the Portia SDK documentation.
+For the vector database for our RAG tool, we use [Weaviate](https://weaviate.io/), which is an awesome AI-native vector database - see their quickstart guide [here](https://weaviate.io/developers/weaviate/quickstart).
 You can read more about the tools provided by Portia Cloud in the [Portia Cloud documentation](https://docs.portialabs.ai/), or about the SDK in the [Portia SDK documentation](https://docs.portialabs.ai/docs/portia-sdk-python).

 ## Prerequisites